mikewest/internetdrafts/secure-cookies/draft.md

         restrictions to protect sites against cookie fixing attacks.

         Note: This allows "secure" pages to override `secure` cookies with non-secure variants.
 Perhaps we should restrict that as well?

 3. Adjust the eviction priority order at the bottom of Section 5.3 to be the
     following:

     1. Expired cookies.

-    2. Cookies whose `secure-only-flag` is not set.
+    2. Cookies whose `secure-only-flag` is not set and which share a `domain` field with more than a predetermined number of other cookies.

     3. Cookies that share a `domain` field with more than a predetermined number of other cookies.

     4. All cookies.

-    Note: This means that we'd remove every non-secure cookie for every origin before removing any non-expired secure cookie.
+    Note: This means that we'd remove every non-secure cookie for an origin before removing any non-expired secure cookie.
 That seems like a good reason for sites to prefer the `secure` flag.